 Settlement of Private Student Loans

-Bear in mind that while private lenders may be more willing to settle, nothing guarantees that they will.
+Bear in mind that while private lenders may wish to settle, nothing guarantees that they will.
 It is entirely up to them whether they grant you this form of debt relief.
+Some private student loan holders may even try to sue you to obtain the right to garnish your wages.

 How to Negotiate a Student Debt Settlement